adamwiggins/yaml_db/README.md

 This can be used as a replacement for mysqldump or pg_dump, but only for the databases typically used by Rails apps.
 Users, permissions, schemas, triggers, and other advanced database features are not supported - by design.

 Any database that has an ActiveRecord adapter should work.

-This gem is now Rails 3 only.
+This gem supports Rails 3.x and 4.x.
 For Rails 2, clone and checkout the Rails2 branch.

 [![Build Status](https://travis-ci.org/yamldb/yaml_db.svg?branch=master)](https://travis-ci.org/yamldb/yaml_db)